infovirtuel/Atera-Report-Generator/README.md

 ## BACKEND

-Reduce the anount of API calls and faster reporting with caching optional feature
+:x: Reduce the anount of API calls and faster reporting with caching optional feature

-function to choose cache deprecation time
+:x: function to choose cache deprecation time

-Cleanup of redundant functions to make the integration of http/generic/tcp devices easier
+:x: Cleanup of redundant functions to make the integration of http/generic/tcp devices easier

-Split functions in different py files (compiled in one executable)
+:x: Split functions in different py files (compiled in one executable)

 ## SECURITY

-Password-derived encryption for API key in config.ini
+:x: Password-derived encryption for API key in config.ini

 ## UI

-Individual tabs for General/Email/SMTP configuration menu
+:x: Individual tabs for General/Email/SMTP configuration menu

 ## SNMP MODULE:

-Advanced Reporting (similar to agents)
+:x: Advanced Reporting (similar to agents)

-More search fields and  output information
+:x: More search fields and  output information

 # Roadmap for V1.6.x.x - Skinners